ppkgtmm/big-data-map-reduce/README.md

 ## General info
 - Repo created with aim to store code for word count MapReduce task assigned in lab of course CPE 325 Big Data, King Mongkut's University of Technology Thonburi
 - Supported MapReduce tasks are namely counting unigrams and bigrams.
-Optionally, text are cleaned if user want
+Optionally, text can be cleaned

 ### :gear: Tools
 - [x] Python 3 : programming language